Agile Project Management Artifacts

 Although there is no formal project manager position on agile projects, under a Scrum model, project management responsibilities are fulfilled through the following roles.

 You have probably heard quite a bit of discussion about how Traditional Project Management differs so much from Agile Project Management.
-However, many Agile Project Management concepts have been around for quite a while and several of them are found in Traditional Project Management, as well as in the PMBOK Guide.
+However, many Agile Project Management concepts have been around for quite a while and several of them are found in Traditional Project Management, as well as in the A Guide to the Project Management Body of Knowledge (PMBOK® Guide).
 These include the Plan-Do-Check-Act Cycle, Progressive Elaboration, Rolling Wave Planning, Decomposition and Continuous Improvement.
 Although both Traditional Project Management and Agile Project Management are similar because they both share these five concepts in common, it is ‘how’ they are implemented that is different.

 What is Agile Project Management?